stonecharioteer/download-manager/README.md

 - Lock-free progress tracking with atomics for performance
 - Trait-based abstraction for different progress visualizations
 - Clean separation between blocking and async implementations

+## Formatting

+Top-level Markdown sources follow a shared Prettier setup so prose stays wrapped at 80 characters.
+Install Prettier globally with `npm i -g prettier` so the `just` recipes can call the binary, then run `just format-md` (or `just check-md`) to execute `prettier --write '**/*.md'`/`prettier --check '**/*.md'`.
+Generated output directories are skipped via `.prettierrc.cjs` and `.prettierignore`.
+Note that `the-dl-book/src/` is ignored because Prettier’s reflow breaks the admonition blocks inside those chapter drafts.

 ## Building